 Requests are made via the AFMC Student Portal

 Visiting students should be aware that requests are not made directly to our department.
-After a request is made via the AFMC portal, the Undergraduate Electives Office will process it.
-Only after their initial processing is that requests are forwarded to us.
-Depending on availability, we will accept or decline the request.
+After a request is made via the AFMC portal, the Undergraduate Electives office will process it.
+Only after their initial processing requests are forwarded to us, depending on availability, we will accept or deny the request.

-Typically offered to pre-clerks, as an opportunity for early exposure to Anesthesia.
-A horizontal elective will consist of a minimum of 8 hours and maximum of 16 hours of clinical exposure shadowing a clinical preceptor.
+Typically offered to pre-clerks as an opportunity for earlier exposure to Anesthesia, a horizontal elective will consist of a minimum of 8 hours and a maximum of 16 hours of clinical exposure shadowing a clinical preceptor.
 You may divide the elective into any combination of full day (i.e. 8 hours) or half days (i.e. 4 hours).
 Please check the Anesthesia Clerkship page on Medportal for more information.

 Understanding Anesthesia: A Learner's Guide is an interactive electronic textbook developed by Dr. Karen Raymer and Dr. Rick Kolesar from the McMaster University Department of Anesthesia, along with Eric Brown, a McMaster medical student.

 It is meant to be used for the Anesthesia Clerkship Program as well as for medical students during anesthesia electives.
 It is available for free download on the book's website, as well as on Apple iTunes.